 - Income support.
 The government will supplement the income of those who's income has been decimated by the corona crisis up to the guaranteed income minimum.
 This can amount to a maximum of around €1500 euros (net), depending on your age and the composition of your household.
-This support does not have to be repaid, and there is no capital or partner test (meaning no savings, other capital, or income/capital from your partner is weighed in calculating the eligibility for support).
+This support does not have to be repaid, and there is no capital norm (meaning no savings or capital are weighed in calculating the eligibility for support).

 - A loan for business capital up to a maximum amount of €10,157.
 You do have to repay this loan, but it is possible to request a delay of your payment obligation.
 The interest rate will be lower than under the regular Bbz.

-The scheme comes retroactively comes into effect on 1 March 2020, and will remain in place at least until 1 June 2020.
-This means that for now, you can apply for income support through the Tozo-scheme for the months of March, April and May.
+Tozo 2 retroactively comes into effect on 1 June 2020, and will remain in place until 30 September 2020.
+This means that between now and 30 September you can apply for income support through the Tozo-scheme for the months of June, Juli, August and September.
 As the scheme works retroactively, there is no need to apply immediately.
-Individuals who still have sufficient financial reserves are encouraged to wait a bit before applying in order not to overload the application system.
 You have to apply through the municipality where you live.

-In order to qualify for the Tozo-scheme for Bbz-support you must fulfil the following requirements:
+In order to qualify for Tozo 2 you must fulfil the following requirements: